Open-Cap-Table-Coalition/Open-Cap-Format-OCF/docs/schema_markdown/schema/types/vesting/VestingCondition.md

   "vesting_condition_id": "vesting-start"
 }
 ```

+Note this will normally be the only vesting transaction in the transaction
+log for this security, as all other vesting is scheduled and thus the events
+are implicit based on the passage of time.

 The `vesting-start` condition lists a single `next_condition_id` named "cliff",
 which is configured to trigger 12 months after vesting start on 2022-01-31, and